simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 ### Creating our Extension

-Most of the core extensions work in quite a similar, straightforward way: They don't add parsers or renderers, they listen for the `DocumentParsedEvent` and traverse the already created data structure to add a few things.
+Most of the core extensions work in quite a similar, straightforward way: They don't add parsers or renderers, they just listen for the `DocumentParsedEvent` and traverse the already created data structure to add a few things.

 The [External Links Extension](https://commonmark.thephpleague.com/1.3/extensions/external-links/) adds things like `target="_blank"` for example.